JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

    nfPO = LookUp('Purchase Orders', 'Purchase Order' = nfRecordId);
    ```

+>[!NOTE]
+> As part of working with **side panes** in model-driven apps, we want to pass the **recordId** from the current record that is open.
+Therefore, we create a named formula called **nfRecordId** that fetches the record ID from the URL parameter called `recordId`.
+This is a standard parameter that is passed when opening a custom page from a command bar or JavaScript.

 7. Remove **Screen1** by right clicking and **Delete**

 ---

+### Finalise side pane page configuration

-## Add the custom page to the model-driven app
+### Add the custom page to the model-driven app
 The page must exist within the MDA to work properly.
 Make sure the custom page is present under **All other pages** in the MDA editor.
 When successfully added to the model-driven app, you will be able to trigger it as part of the command bar from a Form.

 1. **Open the editor of the model-driven app.**: